III. Examination, Standing and Promotion

 WF failure 0.0 grade points

-• A grade of D will be considered for program credit only in certain circumstances.
-See Faculty regulations and refer to program descriptions in this calendar.
+- A grade of D will be considered for program credit only in certain circumstances.
+See Faculty/School regulations and refer to program descriptions in this calendar.

-• Credit hours for courses with an "F" or "WF" grade may not be counted towards graduation, but will be used as credit hours attempted in assessing grade point average.
+- Credit hours for courses with an "F" or "WF" grade shall not be counted towards graduation, but will be used as credit hours attempted in assessing grade point average.

 A student wishing to attend classes in a given degree credit course without being assigned a grade may register to "audit" the course, subject to the following regulations: